Youth in India

 India has more than 50% of its population below the age of 25 and more than 65% below the age of 35.
 In 2020, the average age of an Indian is 29 years, compared to 37 for China and 48 for Japan.
 By 2030, India's dependency ratio will be just over 0.4.
 However, the number of children in India peaked more than a decade ago and is now falling.
 The number of children under the age of five peaked in 2007 and the number of Indians under 15 years old peaked in 2011.

-There are significant issues affecting young people around education in India.
-Other persistent problems include child labour in India, malnutrition in India, street children in India and child marriage in India, child trafficking in India.
+There are significant issues affecting young people around education.
+Other persistent problems include child labour, malnutrition, street children, child marriage, and child trafficking.